JonTDean/project_prometheus/docs/algorithms/xxHash.md

 ## xxHash Development and Integration for MuxMuxHashTable

 ### To Do
-- [ ] **Adapt xxHash for Enhanced ACO Heuristic Information Performance**:
-      Tailor the xxHash algorithm to better suit the dynamic and complex nature of ACO heuristic data, aiming for minimal computational overhead and maximized retrieval speed.

 - [ ] **Empirical Collision Rate Analysis with Murmur3 in Double Hashing**:
       Systematically quantify and analyze collision rates when xxHash is paired with Murmur3 within our double hashing framework, aiming to fine-tune parameters for collision mitigation.